fishstiz/minecraft-cursor/README.md

   - You can disable adaptive cursors for affected GUIs in More Cursor Options.

 ## 🔧 Configure Cursors
-- Configure from Mod Menu (if installed)
+- Configure from Mod Menu (if installed on Fabric)
 - Configure from Options > Controls > Mouse Settings... > Cursor Settings...
 - Configure More Cursor Options from Cursor Settings > More Cursor Options...
   - Override the Scale, Offset X, and Offset Y of all cursors.